SaaStacked/saastack/docs/design-principles/0200-javascript-actions.md

 The action is bound to:

-1. Always, an `IOfflineService`, that monitors the 'online' status of the browser/device
+1. An `IOfflineService`, that monitors the 'online' status of the browser/device
-2. Always, An XHR API call (via an axios generated client) with a defined set of end-user expected errors with an optional set of unexpected errors, both with end-user specific messages, and an optional set of expected success codes.
+2. An XHR API call (e.g., an Axios generated client)
+3. A defined set of end-user expected errors (i.e. HTTP status codes) with end-user specific messages.
-3. Optionally, bound to a UI form, that is populated with Action aware components.
-These components can report validation status to the action.
+4. Optionally, bound to a UI form, that is pre-populated with a set of Action aware components.
+These components respond to the state of the action.

 ### How It Works

-Regardless of the JavaScript architecture or JavaScript framework itself (e.g., VueJs, ReactJs, JQuery, etc.) or whether it is hand-rolled, there are some default behaviors that Actions must perform.
+Regardless of the JavaScript architecture or JavaScript framework itself (e.g., Vue.js, React.js, JQuery, etc.) or whether it is hand-rolled, there are some default behaviors that Actions must perform.

 > Implementation details vary, but all these behaviors can be implemented with any of these frameworks or manual approaches.

+In this codebase, please refer to both `useActionQuery` and `useActionCommand` classes in the `WebsiteHost/Client/src/actions` folder, and the `Form` component in the `WebsiteHost/ClientApp/src/components/actions` folder.

 #### Offline Handling

 The `IOfflineService` actively monitors the browser's network connectivity.

-* This service actively/passively detects when connectivity is lost using various strategies (i.e., polling),
+* This service both passively and actively detects when network connectivity is lost using various strategies (i.e., `window.navigator.online` and polling an known endpoint, like the `/api/health` endpoint),
 * It maintains a state of 'online' or 'offline'.
 * This service must also be updated whenever any XHR call fails due to loss of connectivity, and when it is, it must then actively detect when connectivity is restored.

 The action is always wired into this `IOfflineService`:

-If 'offline':
+When 'offline':

 * The UI will indicate that the user experience is offline (e.g., a banner on top of the page).
 * No XHR API call can be made.
 See "XHR Handling" below for more details.
 * If the action is bound to a `<Form/>`, then see "Form Handling" below

-If 'online':
+When 'online':

 * The UI will indicate that the user experience is online (e.g., hide the offline banner on top of the page).
 * The bound XHR call will be allowed to be made.
 See "XHR Handling" below for more details.